Sudan blames Israeli air strike hit for munitions plant blasts

 The governor of Khartoum state initially had ruled out any "external" cause for the blast but officials later showed journalists a video from the vast site.
 A huge crater could be seen next to two destroyed buildings and what appeared to be a rocket lying on the ground.

-Osman said an analysis of rocket debris and other material had shown that the attack was engineered by Israel, which Sudan views as an enemy.
+Osman said an analysis of rocket debris and other material had shown that the attack had been engineered by Israel, which Sudan views as an enemy.

-Sudan's U.N.
-Ambassador Daffa-Alla Elhag Ali Osman called on the U.N.
-Security Council to condemn the attack "because it is a blatant violation of the concept of peace and security."

-"It jeopardises peace and security in the entire region, not just in Sudan," he told the council during a briefing on U.N. peacekeepers in Darfur.
-"We call on you to stop foreign hands from meddling in the Darfur conflict and to help Sudan arrive at a final solution that would maintain peace and security."

 NOT FIRST ACCUSATION